webgpu/webgpufundamentals/webgpu/lessons/webgpu-scene-graphs.md

 {{{example url="../webgpu-scene-graphs-hand-shoot.html"}}}

+Try selecting one of the index fingers, adjusting the rotation x, and then pressing 'Fire!'

 This article should have given you some idea of what a scene graph is and how to use one.
 Unity, Blender, Unreal, Maya, 3DSMax, Three.js, all have a scene graph.
 They can take different forms.
 Some put the meshes in the graph itself making it